varsha106-pixel/TCStatus-/README.md

 Getting Started:

-Prerequisites
+Prerequisites:

 macOS with Xcode installed

 iOS Simulator (included in Xcode)
-Steps to Build and Run
+Steps to Build and Run:

 Clone or download the TCStatus project

 Open the .xcodeproj file in Xcode

 Select an iOS Simulator device

-Click Run (▶) to build and launch the app
+Click Run to build and launch the app

 Technologies Used: